German documentary on Murnau photos

 was taken by Lt.
 Edward C. Newell of the US Army Signals Corp.

-inspectors and others, unknowingly drives into the head (on road)
+two SS inspectors and others, unknowingly drives into the head

-of an armored column which is in the process of liberating this
+(on road) of an armored column which is in the process of liberating

 (center).
 Some prisoners hanging on the fence cheer, others run